tiendu/tiendu.github.io/src/content/blog/2026-07-03-modern-data-stack-for-systems-engineers.md

 Not every dataset needs exactly three layers.

-A tiny pipeline may only need:
+A tiny pipeline may need only:

 ```text
 raw
 curated
 ```

-A complex system may need more.

 Do not create empty copies merely to satisfy bronze, silver, and gold.

 Layers should represent meaningful contracts.

----

 ### Raw does not mean lawless

 A raw layer may preserve source values.

-It should still have operational rules.
+It should still have operational rules:

-For example:

 ```text
 immutable objects